billionare/FPSLighting/FPSLighting/FPSLighting/ReadMeToo!.txt

 DONE:

-	~ Make github organization
+	~ Made github organization
-	~ Make a project board instead of this
+	~ Made a project board instead of this
+	~ Made a quick ErrorBox function which is probably useless (just half a second quicker) ~ Made a CreateProc function, which is cleaner than setting it up in main().